-My recent post, 5 Tips to Make Your Headings More User Friendly, was well received by the UX Community.
-Given the feedback from our viewers I think it’s time to revisit the topic and explore more ways to make headings more usable.
+My recent post, 5 Tips to Make Your Headings More User Friendly, explored 5 visual ways to improve headings.
+Given the feedback from readers, I’m now going to revisit the topic and explore more ways to make headings usable, accessible, and effective.

 1. Headings Should be Semantically Correct